giorgio-bendoni/giorgio-bendoni.github.io/issuesin_handbook.md

 <h5>Module overview</h5>
 <hr>

-The content of this module is delivered over two teaching blocks:

 <h6>TB1 - Issues in Finance and Banking</h6>
 The purpose is to provide first year students in the _BSc Economics, Finance and Banking_ with an early exposure to a selected number of topics of particular relevance to their course:
   1. Money - currency, money, legal tender, monetary aggregates